senzing-garage/sz-sdk-errors/README.md

 ## Synopsis

 This repository is used to generate multi-language source code for mapping Senzing Engine return codes into the Senzing Error Hierarchy.
+The generated code is used by the Senzing SDKs.
+Most likely, the generated source code has no value to a customer.

 ## Overview